-b.
 Illegal Possession of Drugs

-- (i) For a first offense involving the illegal possession of any controlled substance identified in Schedule I, NC G. S. § 90-89 or Schedule II, NC G. S. § 90-90, the minimum penalty shall be suspension from enrollment for a period of at least one semester or its equivalent. - (ii) For a first offense involving the illegal possession of any controlled substance identified in Schedules III through VI, NC G. S. §§ 90-91 through 90-94, the minimum penalty shall be probation for a period to be determined on a case-by-case basis.
-A person on probation must agree to participate in a drug education and counseling program, consent to regular drug testing and accept such other conditions and restrictions, including a program of community service as the chancellor or the chancellor's designee deems appropriate.
+- (i) For a first offense involving the illegal possession of any controlled substance identified in Schedule I, NC G. S. § 90-89 or Schedule II, NC G. S. § 90-90, the minimum penalty shall be suspension from enrollment for a period of at least one semester or its equivalent. - (ii)

+For a first offense involving the illegal possession of any controlled substance identified in Schedules III through VI, NC G. S. §§ 90-91 through 90-94, the minimum penalty shall be probation for a period to be determined on a case-by-case basis.
+A person on probation must agree to participate in a drug education program, and accept such other conditions and restrictions, including a program of community service as the chancellor or the chancellor's designee deems appropriate.
 Refusal or failure to abide by the terms of probation shall result in suspension from enrollment.